princomp/princomp.github.io/source/docs/about/dev_guide.md

 Currently templates directory contains the following:

-- `default-code-class.lua` - pandoc filter for annotating code blocks, configured to default to C\#, which then allows applying syntax highlighting to all code block.
+- `filters/` - contains pandoc filters for annotating code blocks, configured to default to C\#, which then allows applying syntax highlighting to all code block.
 - `templates/labs` - templates used for generating lab resources and associated pages
 - `templates/web` - templates for website and HTML format resources.